nexushoratio/userscripts/lib/base.md

 * safeId - Normalizes a string to be safe to use as an HTML element id.
 * strHash - Equivalent (for now) of Java's hashCode (do not store externally).
 * simpleParseWords - Separate a string of concatenated words along transitions.
+* Service - Base class for building services that can be turned on and off.

 More details are in [base.js](base.js) as JSDoc.